 The existing Fab Lab was relocated to increase its size and provides optimum visibility from the new entrance way.
 The Automation/Programmable Logic lab was relocated to the addition to maximize its connection to the CIM and Fab Labs, promoting a synergistic utilization of the labs for manufacturing process instruction and creating an advanced digital manufacturing space.

-The facility expansion links the AT building to the PC Campana Engineering and Development Center.
+The facility expansion links the Nord ATC building to the PC Campana Center for Ideation and Invention.
 These labs serve as recruitment and retention tools for faculty, staff and community participation.

 Lorain County Community College